 All resident incidents and accidents are recorded on the myRyman care plans, and data is collated through the electronic system.
-The 20 accident/incident forms reviewed (witnessed and unwitnessed falls, behavioural incidents, pressure injuries, skin tears, and bruising) evidenced immediate action noted and any follow-up action(s) required.
+The accident/incident forms reviewed evidenced immediate action noted and any follow-up action(s) required.
 Incident and accident data is collated monthly and analysed.
 Results are discussed in the quality and staff meetings and at handover.
 Each event involving a resident reflected a clinical assessment and follow up by a registered nurse.
 Neurological observations were consistently recorded.
 Relatives are notified following incidents.
 Opportunities to minimise future risks are identified by the clinical manager and unit coordinators.